Louis Purnell

-Louis Rayfield Purnell, Sr. (April 5, 1920 – August 10, 2001) was a noted curator at the United States' National Air and Space Museum and earlier in life, a decorated Tuskegee Airman.
+Louis Rayfield Purnell Sr. (April 5, 1920 – August 10, 2001) was a noted curator at the United States' National Air and Space Museum and earlier in life, a decorated Tuskegee Airman.
 At the museum, he became expert in space flight artifacts, particularly spacesuits, and was instrumental in curating artifacts related to space exploration, during the pivotal years of the 1960s and into the 1980s.
-Purnell was the first African-American to become a curator at the Smithsonian Institution.
+Purnell was the first African American to become a curator at the Smithsonian Institution.

 Earlier, as a captain in the Army Air Corps and a fighter pilot, he served in the European and North African theater during World War II.
 For his service during the war, he was awarded the Distinguished Flying Cross and the Air Medal with six Oak Leaf Clusters.

 Early life

 Purnell was born in Snow Hill, Maryland on April 5, 1920.
 His father painted Pullman railroad cars and his mother was a teacher.
 He was raised in Wilmington, Delaware and later Cape May, New Jersey.
+He attended and graduated with honors from Cape May High School, which was integrated, though Black students accounted for little more than one percent of the school's enrollment.

 From an early age, Purnell was interested in aircraft and flight.
 He would ride his bike to the nearby airfield to watch and study the planes in flight.
 When his African-American family moved to a mostly white neighborhood, his father advised him that, "in order to appear equal to, you have to be twice as good."
 Young Purnell would repeat this advice later in life.

 Purnell's interest in flight led him to study it at Lincoln University.
 There he earned his civilian pilots license, which was a rare achievement for a black man at the time.